AndrewJo/mocha-slonik/README.md

 ### Lack of `copyFromBinary` support

-Due to the lack of support for transactions in `copyFromBinary` method and [the potential for being deprecated in the future versions][slonik-issue-161], calling `copyFromBinary` will immediately reject with an error message.
+~~Due to the lack of support for transactions in `copyFromBinary` method and [the potential for being deprecated in the future versions][slonik-issue-161], calling `copyFromBinary` will immediately reject with an error message.~~

+`copyFromBinary` support has been [officially removed in Slonik starting from v34.0.0][slonik-copy-from-binary].
+This library no longer contains `copyFromBinary` function starting from v8.

 [npm]: https://www.npmjs.com/package/mocha-slonik
 [circleci]: https://circleci.com/gh/AndrewJo/mocha-slonik/tree/master